-- Moorpark College student population is approximately 15,000 students and approximately 1,962, or 13% of all students indicate "undecided" as their educational goal.
-The first phase of the Comprehensive Ed Plan Completion project will target those undeclared students who have completed between 12 and 35 units at Moorpark College.
-This initial target of students will result in working with 535 students who are undeclared and, as a result, have not completed an educational plan.
+- New students missing an abbreviated ed plan (20% of new students) are contacted by the District within their first semester to notify them that they will need to complete all core SSSP services to maintain their priority registration. - The first phase of the Comprehensive Ed Plan Completion project will target those undeclared students who have completed between 12 and 35 units at Moorpark College.
 The Counseling Department is the lead department which engages in collaborative efforts with other areas to address the needs of these at-risk students.
 The facilitator of this project will be the Counselor Assistants in both Counseling and the CTC, in coordination, to assist students in first selecting a major and then meeting with Counseling staff and then Faculty to prepare and complete the Comprehensive Ed Plan. - The second phase of this process will focus on students who have declared majors but do not have current Comprehensive Educational Plans.
+In 14-15, this was 757 students.
 As in phase one, students with 12-35 units will be targeted and guided to begin working with DegreeWorks to build a Comprehensive Plan prior to meeting with a Counselor for discussion and approval.
-Phase two will be facilitated by the Counselor Assistant through the pre-approval stage of the Comprehensive Educational Plan, and then referred to Counseling Faculty for further discussion and Plan approval.

-- In order to initiate contact with undecided students who require a Comprehensive Educational Plan, the GradesFirst software will be used to send email messages.
+Phase two will be facilitated by the Counselor Assistant through the pre-approval stage of the Comprehensive Educational Plan, and then referred to Counseling Faculty for further discussion and Plan approval. - In order to initiate contact with undecided students who require a Comprehensive Educational Plan, the GradesFirst software will be used to send email messages.
 Using GradesFirst allows the Counseling Department to target specific groups of students and will enable students to schedule counseling appointments on their own.
-In the near future, GradesFirst will enable the Counseling Department to use text messages to contact students. - During the student's individual and group counseling or workshop, counselors and counselor assistants access a variety of websites as teaching tools, such as csumentor.edu, the UC Transfer Admission Planner, and the CCC Transfer Counselor Website. - Once completed, the counselor assistant shows the student how to access and begin to build the Student Educational Plan through their DegreeWorks account online. - Students will then be referred to academic counselors to finalize a Comprehensive Educational Plan.
+In the near future, GradesFirst will enable the Counseling Department to use text messages to contact students.

+- During the student's individual and group counseling or workshop, counselors and Counselor Assistants access a variety of websites as teaching tools, such as csumentor.edu, the UC Transfer Admission Planner, and the CCC Transfer Counselor Website. - Once completed, the counselor assistant shows the student how to access and begin to build the Student Educational Plan through their DegreeWorks account online. - Students will then be referred to academic counselors to finalize a Comprehensive Educational Plan.